-(2) Smallholder farmers are currently excluded from the carbon market and therefore lack the incentives to unlock their carbon potential by reforestating degraded land
+(2) At present it is prohibitively expensive for smallholder farmers to enter the carbon market, as a result they lack the incentives to unlock their carbon potential by reforesting degraded land.

-(3) CDR buyers lack trust in nature-based CDR projects due to insufficient monitoring and lack of transparency
+(3) CDR buyers lack trust in nature-based CDR projects over concerns of insufficient monitoring and lack of transparency.

 TREEO is unique because we bring together technology, carbon methodology, best practice agroforestry, and long-standing experience in forest landscape restoration.